• Home

 • User Type – identifies who is involved in using or managing water in each case.
 Options include agricultural producers (farmers and ranchers), irrigation organizations (irrigation districts or ditch associations), water supply system operators (i.e., organizations that manage reservoir systems), Indian Tribes, and federal land management agencies.

 • Use Type – macro-analyses of consumptive water use often break down allocation between agriculture, urban, and environment.
-We follow this convention, though a few cases are tagged as industrial or “rural domestic.
+We follow this convention, and also include “industrial” and “rural domestic” (household use for rural communities).

-• Crop or Ecosystem – cases which concern the management of specific crops or ecosystems can be easily identified here.
+• Crop or Ecosystem – cases which apply to the management of specific crops or ecosystems can be easily identified here.

 Additional information is included within each case, including identification of specific organizations and institutions involved (this field is called “Actors”).
 These are not available in the filter, but typing the name of an organization in the search bar will return matching results.